Detecting derived equivalences with the CHZ criterion: General applications of the CHZ criterion

 In this subsection we give a new application of Corollary~\ref{cor:F*T}.
-Let $\Gcal$ be an abelian category with injective envelopes, and recall that a torsion pair $\tau=(\Tcal,\Fcal)$ in $\Gcal$ is \emph{stable} if $\Tcal$ is closed under taking injective envelopes.
-In the literature, usually only hereditary torsion pairs with this property are considered (see for example \cite[\S{}VI.7]{sten-75}), but we do not need this additional requirement.
+Let $\Acal$ be an abelian category, and $\Ccal\subseteq\Acal$ a class of objects.
+Say that a torsion pair $(\Tcal,\Fcal)$ \emph{splits $\Ccal$} (or is \emph{$\Ccal$-splitting}) if the torsion sequence of every object $c\in\Ccal$ splits.
+This terminology is modelled on the definition of \emph{brick-splitting} torsion pairs recently introduced in \cite{asai-iyam-mous-paqu-25} (which is what one obtains by taking $\Ccal$ to be the class of bricks).
+We have the following.

+\begin{prop} Let $\Acal$ be an abelian category.
+If a torsion pair splits a generating or cogenerating class $\Ccal\subseteq\Acal$, then it induces derived equivalence. \end{prop}